Why Doctoral Studies at IWH?

 - Friedrich Schiller University Jena: Faculty of Economics and Business Administration

-- University of Leipzig: Faculty of Economics and Management
+- Leipzig University: Faculty of Economics and Management

 - Otto von Guericke University Magdeburg: Faculty of Economics and Management